 This NHS Guide to Food Allergies has lots of helpful information about the causes, symptoms and treatment of food allergies.

-According to Annex II of the EU Food Information for Consumers Regulation No.1169/2011 and Commission Delegated Regulation (EU) No. 78/2014 amending Annex II to Regulation (EU) No 1169/2011.
+If you’re wondering are restaurants liable for food allergies, according to Annex II of the EU Food Information for Consumers Regulation No.1169/2011 and Commission Delegated Regulation (EU) No. 78/2014 amending Annex II to Regulation (EU) No 1169/2011.
 The following products must be indicated or labelled as being present in foods for sale in a dining establishment or shop: